mattmassicotte/ConcurrencyRecipes/Recipes/Isolation.md

         // verify that we really are in the right isolation domain Self.shared.assertIsolated()

-        // use some tricky casting to remove the global actor so we can execute the clsoure return try withoutActuallyEscaping(operation) { fn in
+        // use some tricky casting to remove the global actor so we can execute the closure return try withoutActuallyEscaping(operation) { fn in
             try unsafeBitCast(fn, to: (() throws -> T).self)()
         }